-Chematic survey of the animal kingdom with emphasis on Inorphology and its relation to function.
-Phylogenetic Inorphology, the influence of physiological adaptation through Inorphology and the involvement of evolutionary Inorphology and the involvement of evolutionary Inorphology and the involvement of evolutionary by by the relationship between the biology and political only of the Atlantic fisheries since 1945.
-Stress will be on the scientific facts underlying the fisheries, and in bular, the qualities and quantities in the marine ecosystem papport them.
-A detailed study will also be made on the buds of fisheries science which are the basis of fish stock burnents by government scientists.
-Roughly the last third of bourse will examine the effects on the livelihood of somen of government policies respecting the fisheries and boots and international political forces which are federal government fisheries regulations.
+A study of the relationship between the biology and political economy of the Atlantic fishenes since 1945.
+Stress will be placed on the scientific facts underlying the fishenes, and in particular, the qualities and quantities in the marine ecosystem that support them.
+A detailed study will also be made on the methods of fisheries science which are the basis of fish stock assessments by government scientists.
+Roughly the last third of the course will examine the effects on the livelihood of fishermen of government policies respecting the fisheries and the regional, national and international political forces which are behind federal government fisheries regulations.